 Cold patches are an effective winter asphalt repair option, especially if the weather does not warm up for long where you are.
 These also require no special machinery to create a reliable emergency asphalt repair.

-With cold patch winter asphalt repair, all you need is the material and something to tamp with.
+For the best cold patch winter asphalt repair, all you need is the material and something to tamp with.
 You first level the crack out with sand.
-Then you can add the asphalt material to the whole slowly.
+Then you can add the asphalt material to the hole slowly.
 With each layer, you tamp it down more, which forces the air out of your emergency asphalt repair.
 You want to end up with an inch or two of the material above the crack edge before the final tamp.

 One of the final asphalt maintenance tips for winter fixes with cold patches is getting a solid final tamp.
 For this, place a board over your emergency asphalt repair.
 Then drive the heaviest vehicle you have back and forth over the board a few times.

-Cold patch emergency asphalt repair does not require you to avoid stepping on it, making it a good choice for high traffic areas.
+The best cold patch emergency winter asphalt repair does not require you to avoid stepping on it, making it a good choice for high-traffic areas.

 Using the Right Materials